Guidelines for CPE Sponsors

 Subjects other than those listed in WAC 4-30-132(5) may be acceptable if the applicant can demonstrate they contribute to professional competence.
 It is important for CPE sponsors to note, responsibility for demonstrating whether a particular program is acceptable rests solely on the CPA.

-Ethics and Regulations Course Requirement The Board is committed to ensuring all Washington state CPAs, CPAs-Inactive, and registered non-licensee firm owners maintain a clear understanding of the Public Accountancy Act and the Board's rules and policies, the profession's Code of Conduct (Code), and the differences between Washington State law and the Code.
+The Board is committed to ensuring all Washington state CPAs, CPAs-Inactive, and registered non-licensee firm owners maintain a clear understanding of the Public Accountancy Act and the Board's rules and policies, the profession's Code of Conduct (Code), and the differences between Washington State law and the Code.
 During each three-year CPE reporting period, all CPAs, CPAs-Inactive, and registered non-licensee firm owners must complete a Board approved four hour course on ethics and regulations with specific application to the practice of public accounting in Washington state.
-See WAC 4-30-134(3).
+See WAC 4-30-134(6).

 The Board expects that as a result of attending a Board approved CPE ethics course, participants will have an understanding of the laws and regulations in Washington State governing accountancy, where to access those laws and regulations, and an understanding of the scope and nature of those laws and requirements.
 The Board anticipates this requirement will strengthen compliance.